Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 Cocaine is a surprisingly large problem in southern Florida, especially compared to the rest of the country.
 Police see it as one of the largest drug threats in South Florida, claiming most of the cocaine in the state comes from South America.9

-Local Palm Beach Rehab, Behavioral Health & Substance Abuse Services
+Local Palm Beach Rehab, Behavioral Health & Substance Use Disorder Services

-Many of the services offered for mental health and substance abuse treatment in Florida and within Palm Beach County are at least partially funded by the State of Florida or the county.39 Individuals may cover additional costs with health insurance coverage, private pay, or self-pay options and fundraising.
+Many of the services offered for mental health and substance use disorder treatment in Florida and within Palm Beach County are at least partially funded by the State of Florida or the county.39 Individuals may cover additional costs with health insurance coverage, private pay, or self-pay options and fundraising.

 Some of the resources for behavioral health services for rehab in Palm Beach County include: